Ever wondered about massage and prostitution in China?

 Prostitution in China is a flourishing trade in most cities across the country.

-In Dongguan, one of China’s sex industry hot spots, prostitutes who have come from rural areas take pride in being able to support their families living in other provinces.
+In Dongguan, one of China’s sex industry hot spots, prostitutes who have come from rural areas are able to financially support their families living in other provinces.

-Many women find sex work better than their former factory jobs, where they would work grueling hours, 30 days a month, in harsh environments for around 1,600 yuan a month.
+Many women find sex work better than their former factory jobs, where they could work grueling hours in harsh environments for around 2,000 yuan a month.

 In the sex industry, they can earn significantly more than that while working fewer days.